le-mountassir/The-Dining-Philosophers-Problem/README.md

 There is one chopstick between each philosopher.
 A philosopher may eat if he can pick up the two chopsticks adjacent to him.
 One chopstick may be picked up by any one of its adjacent followers but not both.

-## Semaphore Solution to Dining Philosopher –
+## Semaphore Solution to Dining Philosopher – Problem

 -There are three states of the philosopher: THINKING, HUNGRY, and EATING.
 Here there are two semaphores:
 Mutex and a semaphore array for the philosophers.
 Mutex is used such that no two philosophers may access the pickup or putdown at the same time.